-though, so that we excluded these two.
-All factors with eigenvalues larger than 1 are selected which leaves us with five constructs which explain 57.4% of the variance.
+At first, factors were constructed based on all 20 attitudinal variables and 500 samples.
+The two variables cars are convenient and cars allow one to do adventurous things gave low loading factors, however, so we excluded these two.
+All factors with eigenvalues larger than 1 are selected, which leaves us with five constructs that explain 57.4% of the variance.

 The first factor accounts for 13.2% of the variance.
 Variables loaded on this factor mostly refer to emotional perceptions such as the car being cool or trendy.
-Therefore this factor was named symbolic/affective in line with the Steg (2005) study.
-The second factor accounts for 12.6% of variance and describes negative associations with car ownership such as cars giving an arrogant impression, being a symbol of prestige and being expensive.
+Therefore, this factor was named symbolic/affective in line with the Steg (2005) study.
+The second factor accounts for 12.6% of variance and describes negative associations with car ownership such as cars giving an arrogant impression, being a symbol of prestige, and being expensive.
 Therefore this factor was named arrogant prestige.

 The third factor (explaining 12.4% of variance) includes attitudes that were grouped as independence in previous research.

-Variables loaded on the fourth factor (explaining 11.5% variance) are cars allow traveling safely, are comfortable, allow picking up or seeing of others as well as are fun to have.
-As comfort and pleasure aspects for the driver as well as other passengers seem to be a central theme here, we refer to this factor as comfort.
-The last factor accounts for 7.6% of variance and includes the two items Cars allow one to care for others and cars are environmentally friendly.
-These variables were also key variables in Van and Fujii (2011) for their definition of a Social Orderliness factor.
-However, since our construct is slightly different, we prefer to name it Social/Env.
-Care in the following.
+Variables loaded on the fourth factor (explaining 11.5% variance) are cars allow traveling safely, are comfortable, allow picking up or seeing off others, as well as are fun to have.
+Because comfort and pleasure aspects for the driver as well as other passengers seem to be a central theme, we refer to this factor as comfort.
+The last factor accounts for 7.6% of variance and includes the two items cars allow one to care for others and cars are environmentally friendly.
+These variables were also key variables in Van and Fujii (2011) for their definition of a social orderliness factor.
+However, because our construct is slightly different, we prefer to name it social/env. care in the following discussion.
 These five attitudinal factors along with sociodemographic variables will be used for subsequent analysis to explain car ownership.